 On your phone, on your tablet or computer, password management is a hassle.
 Writing passwords down is a security risk AND you’ll have to carry the list with you wherever you go.
 LastPass keeps your passwords safe, but it does a lot more than that.
 It’s portable, it generates passwords for you and it allows you to share passwords with others.
 It also houses notes in a secure space and will save form fill information to grant easy filling later.

 In addition to those great features, LastPass has bookmarklets, one-time passwords and credit monitoring.
-It’s a freemium app so a variety of options are free, but some are pay only.
+It’s a freemium app so a variety of options are free, but some only have paid options.
 There’s a family version that will make bill paying, online streaming and online ordering easy for everyone in the family.

 I know these are just six apps, but I think they cover the most important areas of everyday life.
 There are tons of helpful apps for everything you do, so if you feel like you need help with a particular task or aspect of life start looking and you might find something just right for you!